-- 6(1) An investigation under this Scheme may be instituted in either of the circumstances described in paragraphs 6(2) and 6(8). - 6(2) Where a Participant:- - (i) receives a complaint regarding one or more of its Members alleging misconduct and/or becomes aware of a matter in which it appears that there may have been misconduct by one or more of its Members; and - (ii) considers that the matter raises or appears to raise important issues affecting the public interest in the United Kingdom; and the Participant shall refer that matter to the FRC and request the Conduct Committee to institute an investigation.
-Such a request from a Participant may be published by the Conduct Committee if it thinks fit, unless this would not, in the opinion of the Conduct Committee, be in the public interest.
-In the event that a Participant is in doubt as to whether a particular matter should be referred to the FRC, the Participant shall consult with the Conduct Committee for guidance.
+- 6(1) An investigation under this Scheme may be instituted in either of the circumstances described in paragraphs 6(2) and 6(8). - 6(2) Where a Participant:- - (i) receives a complaint regarding one or more of its Members alleging Misconduct and/or becomes aware of a matter in which it appears that there may have been Misconduct by one or more of its Members; and - (ii) considers that the matter raises or appears to raise important issues affecting the public interest in the United Kingdom; and - (iii) is satisfied that no disciplinary proceedings (going beyond an investigation) have been instituted by a Participant in relation to the conduct in question;

+the Participant shall refer that matter to the FRC and request the Board to institute an investigation.
+Such a request from a Participant may be published by the Board if it thinks fit, unless this would not, in the opinion of the Board, be in the public interest.
+In the event that a Participant is in doubt as to whether a particular matter should be referred to the FRC, the Participant shall consult with the Board for guidance.